 - Is Kentik's service PCI compliant?

-Not applicable.
-Kentik does not receive or store any PCI-restricted data from customer networks.
+PCI certification is not currently relevant to Kentik's services because Kentik does not receive or store any PCI-restricted data from customer networks.

 - Is Kentik's service HIPAA compliant?

-Not applicable.
-Kentik does not receive or store any HIPAA-restricted data from customer networks.
+HIPAA compliance is not currently relevant to Kentik's services because Kentik does not receive or store any HIPAA-restricted data from customer networks.

 Kentik is open to coordinating any such activity, providing that it is scheduled in advance, poses no potential to disrupt normal operations, is conducted on a running up-to-date copy of Kentik's SaaS platform, and is conducted at the customer's expense.